Brad-1999/Used-phone-group-project/README.md

 ## Machine Learning

-The machine learning phase, implemented in the `notebooks/(STAGE 7) MACHINE LEARNING_Chotot_com.ipynb` or `src/trainer.py` module, focused on building a predictive model for used smartphone prices.
+The machine learning phase, implemented in the `notebooks/(STAGE 7) MACHINE LEARNING_Chotot_com.ipynb` notebook or `src/trainer.py` module, focused on building a predictive model for used smartphone prices.

 ### Objective